source-foundry/Slice/README.md

 Slice is built with PyQt5 and supports cross-platform use on macOS, Windows, and Linux.
 Static instance fonts are generated with the [fonttools Python library](https://github.com/fonttools/fonttools).
 The application is free software.
 Please see the Licenses section below for additional details.

-If you are a licensed user of a font, please understand your font license before you use this application!
+If you are a licensed user of the font that you intend to edit, please understand your font license before you use this application!

 ## Use case examples